2Kronos/Computer-Engineering-Knowledge-/Uni vault/YEAR 3/Data bases/Course/Definitions for Assignment 4.md

 | **Modifying**     | Change data                      | `UPDATE Queues SET Status='Completed'`|
 | **Combining**     | Merge query results              | `UNION` (citizens + employees)        |

-Each clause serves a specific role in querying or maintaining your Home Affairs database.
-Would you like me to elaborate on any particular one?